-The following side effects are expected to occur in the first few weeks of treatment, and resolve with continued use of adapalene / benzoyl peroxide.
+The following side effects are expected to occur in the first few days of treatment and resolve with continued use of salicylic acid.
 Contact your doctor if these symptoms are severe and/or do not go away after:

 How Common (based on clinical studies)